jdkhogan/LC101-unit1-js-practice/A6-prep-lists/README.md

     The `addItem()` method simple creates a new empty string item at the end of the list.
 We can then edit that item to add the new text, or we can leave it alone and wait for the `saveList()` method to delete empty items.

 6. To build the sort function, I initially thought I might just assign the `(click)` action to `currentList.items.sort()`, but this is case-senstitive!
-It displayed caps first, then lower case items (starting with AA bateries..., Parmesan cheese, apples, bananas,...toothpaste).
+It displayed caps first, then lower case items (starting with AA batteries..., Parmesan cheese, apples, bananas, ... toothpaste).

     Instead I found an implementation that uses an anonymous function combined with `.localeCompare()` to sort the list properly.